lexi-lambda/lexi-lambda.github.io/_src/posts/2015-12-21-adts-in-typed-racket-with-macros.md

 That said, I think it's pretty cool.

 Finally, I must give credit where credit is due.
 Thanks to [Andrew M. Kent][andmkent] for the creation of the [datatype][racket-datatype] package, which served as the inspiration for this blog post.
-Also thanks to [Ryan Culpepper][ryanc] and [Matthias Felleisen][matthias] for their work on creating `syntax/parse`, which is truly a marvelous tool for exploring the world of macros.
-And, of course, a big thanks to [Matthew Flatt][mflatt] for his implementation of hygiene in Racket, as well as much of the rest of Racket itself.
+Many thanks to [Sam Tobin-Hochstadt][samth] for his work creating Typed Racket, as well as helping me dramatically simplify the implementation used in this blog post.
+Also thanks to [Ryan Culpepper][ryanc] and [Matthias Felleisen][matthias] for their work on creating `syntax/parse`, which is truly a marvelous tool for exploring the world of macros, and, of course, a big thanks to [Matthew Flatt][mflatt] for his implementation of hygiene in Racket, as well as much of the rest of Racket itself.
 Not to mention the entire legacy of those who formulated the foundations of the Scheme macro system and created the framework for all of this to be possible so many decades later.

 Truly, working in Racket feels like standing on the shoulders of giants.
 If you're intrigued, give it a shot.
 It's a fun feeling.